DIY Solar Generator – Complete Guide With Diagrams

 Here are schematic layouts of the positions of all the external components for reference.

-NOTE: With most flush surface mount components, the device has a flange footprint and a cut-out footprint.
+NOTE: With most flush surface mount components, the device has a flange and cut-out footprint.
 The cut-out footprint refers to the outline of the component that physically goes through the case wall.
-As a reference for all the external surface mount components in this build, here is an example.
+Here is an example as a reference for all the external surface mount components in this build.

 NB: For each of the components we will mount going forward, you’ll be marking the case for the cut-out dimensions.